Nikolaj Torp Larsen

 Nikolaj Torp Larsen (born 1973) is a Danish musician (also credited as Nikolaj Torp, Nick Torp, Nik Torp).
 He is also a producer, film composer and writer, who has played keyboards, piano and Hammond with numerous artists on tour and on many successful records, including Adele's "Skyfall" which won the Brit Award for Best British Single at the 2013 Brit Awards, as well as a Grammy, a Golden Globe, and an Academy Award.

+Career

-Larsen became a professional musician in Denmark at 17, the first band of note being the jazz group "Once Around the Park" and later joining the band Krajn, which became Cirkus and moved to the UK in 1996, with the other members Kristoffer Sonne, Anders Christiensen, Rune Funch and Jakob Illeborg.
-The band changed their name again to Warwick Avenue and were signed to Columbia Records in the US, releasing an album, Let it out in 2005.
+Larsen became a professional musician in Denmark at 17, the first band of note being the jazz group Once Around the Park and later joining the band Krajn, which became Cirkus and moved to the UK in 1996, with the other members Kristoffer Sonne, Anders Christiensen, Rune Funch and Jakob Illeborg.
+The band changed their name again to Warwick Avenue and was signed to Columbia Records in the US, releasing an album, Let it out in 2005.